 HELENA FOX is an author, poet and writing mentor, living by the ocean on Dharawal Country in Wollongong, Australia.
-She mentors young writers and runs writing workshops to support mental health.
+She mentors writers of all ages and runs writing workshops to help people find and express their voice, and to support mental health.
+She is the founder of the Young Writers Program, and co-founder of the Young Writers Collective, at the South Coast Writers Centre.

 Helena’s debut novel, How It Feels to Float, was published in 2019 with Dial/Penguin Random House (USA) and Pan Macmillan Australia.
 It won the Prime Minister’s Literary Award for Young Adult Literature and the Victorian Premier’s Literary Award for Writing for Young Adults in Australia, and was a Kirkus Best Book of the Year and Chicago Public Library Best Book of the Year in the U.S. How it Feels to Float has been translated into Dutch, German and Spanish.